lfost42/grafana-notes/k8s/cka/itkiddie.md

 3. The availability of the Service echo-service can be checked using the following command `curl NODEIP:NODEPORT/echo`

 In the exam it may give you a command like `curl -o /dev/null -s -w "%{http_code}\n" http://example.org/echo`.
 This requires an ingress controller.
-To get this to work ensure your `/etc/hosts` file has an entry for your ingress controller IP pointing to example.org.
+To get this to work ensure your `/etc/hosts` file has an entry for your ingress controller' external IP pointing to example.org.
 Otherwise, look for an entry in the `/etc/hosts` file for a load balancer.

 `echo 'x.x.x.x example.org/echo' >> /etc/hosts`